 Are you qualified?

-- Are you at least 18 and registered to vote in Brunswick County?
+- Be 18 and a registered voter in Brunswick County

 - Earn at least $150 for Election Day

 - Paid training provided

 - Have a better understanding of the elections process

 - Add experience to resumes and school applications